-Service design
+Designing Service

-Metro uses service design guidelines to develop transit routes and the overall transit network.
-Guidelines reflect industry best practices for designing service.
-The use of service design guidelines can enhance transit operations and improve the rider experience.
-Some guidelines are qualitative considerations that service development should take into account.
-Other guidelines have quantitative standards for comparing and measuring specific factors.
+Metro uses the following service design guidelines to develop transit routes and the overall transit network.
+Based on industry best practices for designing service, these guidelines help us enhance transit operations and improve the rider experience.
+The guidelines include both qualitative considerations and quantitative standards for comparing and measuring specific factors.

 Network connections

 Routes should be designed in the context of the entire transportation system, which includes local and regional bus routes, light-rail lines, commuter rail lines and other modes.
-Metro strives to make transfers easy as it develops a network of services.
-Network design should consider locations where transfer opportunities could be provided, and where provision of convenient transfers could improve the efficiency of the transit network.
+When designing a network of services, Metro should consider locations where transfer opportunities could be provided for the convenience of customers and to improve the efficiency of the transit network.
 Where many transfers are expected to occur between services of different frequencies, timed transfers should be maintained to reduce customer wait times.

 Multiple purposes and destinations